Maxeh/trelloLoader/README.md

 # trelloLoader

-trelloLoader is a simple app that implements some features of Ionic2.
+trelloLoader is a simple Ionic2 app that was created using Angular2 and TypeScript.
 The app gives an insight into the way an Ionic2 app looks like.

 The app displays boards/lists of your personal Trello baord.